adinashby/starter-programming-2-lab-2/README.md

-# Programming 2 - Lab 1
+# Programming 2 - Lab 2

-This template repository is the starter project for Programming 2 Lab 1.
+This template repository is the starter project for Programming 2 Lab 2.
 Written in Java, and tested with Gradle/JUnit.

 ### Questions

-1. Write a Java method to concatenate a given string to the end of another string.
+1. Write an if-else statement to compute the amount of shipping due on an online sale.
+If the cost of the purchase is less than or equal to $20, the shipping cost is $5.99.
+If the cost of the purchase is over $20 and at most $65, the shipping cost is $10.99.
+If the cost of the purchase is over $65, the shipping cost is $15.99.

    Example:

-    String 1: `Programming 2`
-    String 2: `Winter 2022`
-    The concatenated string: `Programming 2 Winter 2022`
+   Please enter the cost of purchase: $`60`
+   The shipping cost is: $`10.99`

-2. Write a Java method to check whether a given string ends with the contents of another string.
+2. Write a Java program that accepts a positive integer number from the user and displays prime numbers until that number.

+(Reminder: Prime numbers are numbers that are only divisible by 1 and themselves)

 Example:

-    `Java Lab` ends with `Ab`? `true`
-    `Winter 2022` ends with `35`? `false`
+    Enter a positive integer: `25`
+    Prime numbers are: `2 3 5 7 11 13 17 19 23`

-3. Write a Java method to generate random integers in a specific range.
+3. Write a Java program that return the following shape based on the number of rows as a string.

     Example:

-    Input the starting number of the range: `5`
+    Enter number of rows: `5`
-    Input the ending number of the range: `25`
-    The randomly generated number is: `10`

-4. Write a Java method to check whether a password is valid or not.
-A valid password should contain an uppercase letter, lowercase letter, and digit.
-In addition, it should be at least 8 characters or more.

-    Example:

-    Please input a password: `Vanier1`
-    The password is `invalid`!

-    Please input a password: `Vanier1234`
-    The password is `valid`!
+    `1`
+    `2 3`
+    `4 5 6`
+    `7 8 9 10`
+    `11 12 13 14 15`

+4. Create an Account class that has the following properties.

+    i) Three instance variables called accountNumber, name, and amount.

+    ii) One static variable called numberOfAccounts.

+    iii) A default constructor.

+    iv) A constructor that takes all the parameters (that are necessary) and initializes them v) Getters and setters (accessors and mutators).

+    vi) deposit() method that takes a parameter and adds the value to the amount.

+    vii) withdraw() method that takes a parameter and reduces the value from the amount.

+    viii) calculateInterest() method that adds %2 interest to the amount.

+    ix) toString() method to show the values inside the object.

+    x) equals() method to compare if two instances of Account class are equal or not.

 ### Setup Command